AdobeDocs/campaign.en/help/v8/start/ac-components.md

 * Rich client

     Campaign Rich client is a native application which communicates with the Adobe Campaign application server, through standard internet protocols, such as SOAP and HTTP.
-[Learn more about Campaign Client Console](../start/connect.md).
+[Learn more about Campaign client console](../start/connect.md).

 * Thin client